Using SAS

 More Memory

 If your data set is 1 GB or more, or if you will be reading data sets many times, you can also configure SAS to store data in computer memory (RAM).
 On Linstat, this is as simple as using the WORK directory for up to 24G of data.
 On Winstat, or to go beyond 24G on Linstat, you can use the SASFILE command to ensure your data is kept in memory.
-A little extra set up will greatly speed up your work.
+A little extra set up can greatly speed up your work.
 See Loading Data in Memory.

 Interactive or Batch?